The Best Chocolate Chip Cookie Dough Recipe

 Now to the good stuff.
 A super-fast and easy chocolate chip cookie recipe with a little gold foil twist you might say.

 between!
-Watch the video recipe with full recipe below.
+Watch the video recipe with the full recipe below.

 To the chocolate cookie recipe!!